Drastyn/Rails-API-VueGallery/README.md

 Note:

-    The register is not been created in the vue frontend.
-    You can use postman, for example, to create a new user.
+    The register is not created, you can register a new user with rails console -> User.create(name: '', password: '')

     Use bundle exec figaro install (create application.yml for env variables)